Jinsha site: Smiling gold mask

 The gold mask has crescent-shaped eyes and a half-opened mouth.
 The design makes it appear to be 'smiling'.
 It is 3.7 centimetres in height and 4.7 centimetres in width.
 This design has not been found anywhere else in China.
 Its thin mould was made by beating sheets of gold.
 The mask was used for religious worship and prayers when it was bonded onto figures.
 For the people at Jinsha, the mask was an avenue to connect with deities.

 Features

 The discovered features found at Jinsha include residential buildings, burials, pits and pottery kilns.
 Based on this combination, Jinsha was a large urban centre.
 Ordinary life involved social, religious and cultural elements.

 A pit filled with elephant tusks

 At Locus Mei Yuan, Asian elephant tusks were found in the eastern corner.
 The pit was 160 centimetres in length and 60 centimetres in width.
 It was severely disturbed by construction equipment during excavations.
 There were two layers to the pit.
 The top layer was filled with dirt, while the bottom layer was sand filled with elephant tusks.
-The longest tusk was 150 meters long.
+The longest tusk was 150 centimeters long.
 These were evenly placed in 8 layers.
 Within this rounded pit, bronze and jade artefacts were found.